 Building an environment free from blames brings creativity and innovation.
 Employees like to go with traditional approaches and mechanizations.
 It is because they feel that going to uncharted territories might lead to highly visible errors.
 So, the blame goes to the person who has made that decision.
 It becomes a necessity that your employees don’t have to face the heat.
 It doesn’t mean doing away with repercussions for safety violations and conscious ineptitudes.

 In some organizations, publicly shaming the employees for their lapses is the norm.
-Such an environment can cause much hindrance in the path of innovation.
+Such an environment can cause many hindrances in the path of innovation.
 Some managers think that fixing the guilty might stop other employees from committing mistakes.
 What happens is just the opposite.
 Here the employees start misreporting and hiding their mistakes.
 Such hidden errors amplify at a later stage because their existence was denied in the first stage.

 13. Lead By The Example